-Before the Bell: Bay Street weighs Air Canada, Enbridge results; U.S. futures advance
+Before the Bell: Bay Street weighs Air Canada, Enbridge results; U.S. futures lose steam

 Currencies and bonds

-The Canadian dollar fell after Statistics Canada said Friday that manufacturing sales fell 0.3 per cent in December after a big jump the month before.
+The Canadian dollar slipped after Statistics Canada said Friday that manufacturing sales fell by 0.3 per cent in December after a big jump the month before.
 Economists had been expecting an increase of about 0.3 per cent.
 The loonie, which had been on a downward trajectory through the early part of the morning, added to the losses after the release of the report.
 The day range on the Canadian dollar now stands at 79.82 US cents to 80.31 US cents.
 The loonie was near the low end of that spread at last check.

+"Results were mixed across subsectors," CIBC World Markets chief economist Avery Shenfled said in a note.
+"Overall, nothing to change our view that Q4 GDP will be below 2 per cent, or more than a half point shy of the Bank of Canada forecast."

 In world currencies, the U.S. dollar slid to its lowest level in more than three years against a group of world currencies in early trading.
 The U.S. dollar index fell to 88.253, the lowest since December 2014 before rallying slightly in the predawn hours.
 The index is on track to lose around 2 per cent for the week, its biggest weekly decline since early 2016.
 The dollar's decline came even as U.S. Treasury yields continue to rise.